Initiatives to Human Resource Management

 【Encouraging Employees to Take Time Off】

-• Display of posters to encourage employees to take days off
+- Display of posters to encourage employees to take days off

-• Development of various leave systems (such as simultaneous taking of paid annual leave, hourly paid annual leave program, sabbatical refreshment program according to the number of continuous years of work, job site vacation for employees working at construction site offices, a leave program for employees when they are relocated)
+- Development of various leave systems (such as simultaneous taking of paid annual leave, hourly paid annual leave program, sabbatical refreshment program according to the number of continuous years of work, job site vacation for employees working at construction site offices, a leave program for employees when they are relocated)

-• Development of the environments in which employees easily take days off (designating the days on which employees are encouraged to take paid annual leave, calling attention to adjust the days of annual leave in the workplace)
+- Development of the environments in which employees easily take days off (designating the days on which employees are encouraged to take paid annual leave, calling attention to adjust the days of annual leave in the workplace)

 【Reduction of Overtime Work】

-• Helping Increase Operational Efficiency through ICT
+- Helping Increase Operational Efficiency through ICT

 Obayashi has been endeavoring to meet its target of two-day weekends for employees (closing construction sites eight days out of every four-week period).
 This requires setting appropriate delivery dates.
 That, in turn, requires understanding on the part of the customer.
 Obayashi aims to automate work processes and make them more efficient with less human labor by actively adopting tools using the latest ICT technology.
 Bold steps we are taking to make work processes more efficient include repeated e-learning about attendance management to raise awareness.
-Others include simplifying accounting procedures by introducing an expense adjustment system and implementing Robotic Process Automation (RPA).
+Others include simplifying accounting procedures by introducing an expense adjustment system and implementing Robotic Process Automation (RPA). - Holding a meeting between the company and the labor union to discuss reduction in total work hours.

-• Holding a no-overtime day, etc.
+- Holding a no-overtime day, etc.

-• Raising awareness repeatedly through e-learning about attendance management
+- Raising awareness repeatedly through e-learning about attendance management

-We believe that each and every employee supports the Company and so we are committed to promoting diversity and inclusion in order to continue to create new value.
-We strive to create workplaces where diverse human resources can fulfill the same role, irrespective of their gender, nationality, culture, generation, or ability/disability.
-We are also working to hire more talent and to encourage the active participation of our personnel.
+We believe that each and every employee supports the Company and so we are committed to promoting diversity and inclusion inorder to continue to create new value.
+We strive to create workplaces where diverse human resources can fulfill the same role,irrespective of their gender, nationality, culture, generation, or ability/disability.
+We are also working to hire more talent and toencourage the active participation of our personnel.

 Promoting Diversity and Inclusion